juanmiguelnz/aws-sap-c01/💾 storage/RDS.md

 *

 ## Multi-AZ
-* SYNCHRONOUS replication between the primary instance and the stand-by replica *
+* SYNCHRONOUS replication from the primary instance to the stand-by replica instance
+*

 ## Backups
 *